 Does the State of Washington Recognize Common-Law Marriages?

 Washington does not recognize common-law marriages.
 Even if you have been living together for over ten years or several decades, you do not have the same rights as a legally married couple.
 Even having children, using identical surnames, and living together will not qualify for a common-law marriage.
-There are only ten states and the District of Columbia that still recognize this type of marriage.
+There are only eight states, (Colorado, Iowa, Kansas, Montana, New Hampshire, South Carolina, Texas, Utah) and the District of Columbia that still recognize this type of marriage.

 However, in Washington State, there’s a doctrine that is somewhat similar to common-law marriage called “Committed Intimate Relationship” (CIR).
 Under this doctrine, a couple may be treated like a legally married couple in some scenarios and not in others.

 What is a Committed Intimate Relationship (CIR)?